lacchain/LACPass-client/docs/tech/configuration.md

 The following commands will build and run all you need to start working on the base, without any other installation requirements.
 Important: if you already have postgres running locally, you'll need to kill the service before run `docker-compose up`.

+Note: Don't forget to create a copy of the env file as mentioned in the **basic requirements** section.

 ```
 docker network create backend
 ```